roman4e/configs/apache2.md

 # apache2 configuration

-This configuration is for using PHP as apache module and fastcgi or proxy_fcgi
+This configuration is for using PHP as apache module and fastcgi or proxy_fastcgi

 create in the user1 home directory ~/Hosting
 ```